AyaFergany/Neural-Networks/README.md

   - Generate unique baby names or company names that sound realistic but are not already existing.

 - **Dependencies**: Requires only **PyTorch** for its operations.

+### 3. # What is the Learning Rate in Deep Learning?

+Neural networks have many hyperparameters that affect the model’s performance.
+One of the **essential hyperparameters** is the learning rate (LR), which determines how much the model weights change between training steps.
+In the simplest case, the LR value is a fixed value between 0 and 1.

+However, choosing the correct LR value can be challenging.
+On the one hand, a **large learning rate** can help the algorithm to converge quickly.
+But it can also cause the algorithm to bounce around the minimum without reaching it or even jumping over it if it is too large.
+On the other hand, **a small learning rate** can converge better to the minimum.
+However, the optimizer may take too long to converge or get stuck in a plateau if it is too small.

+## What is a Learning Rate Scheduler?
+One solution to help the algorithm **converge quickly to an optimum** is to use a learning rate scheduler.
+A learning rate scheduler adjusts the learning rate according to a pre-defined schedule during the training process.